nxirvProjects/JobLogger2/README.md

 ### Import/Export Data
 - **Export**: Click "Export CSV" to download your application data
 - **Import**: Click "Import CSV" and select a previously exported file
+- Stats automatically update to accommodate imported applications

+### Clearing Data
+- Navigate to the "Stats" tab
+- Scroll to the "Danger Zone" section
+- Click "Clear All Data" to permanently delete all applications and reset stats
+- Your saved links will be preserved
+- A confirmation modal will appear before deletion

 ## Data Storage